Pieces that survive the journey and

 hit the ground are called meteorites.

-Little chunks of rock and debris in space are called meteoroids – they become meteors or shooting stars, when they fall through a planet’s atmosphere – leaving a bright trail as they are heated to glow by the friction of the atmosphere (photo).
+- little chunks of rock and debris in space are called meteoroids – they become meteors or shooting stars, when they fall through a planet’s atmosphere – leaving a bright trail as they are heated to glow by the friction of the atmosphere.

 - meteorites are small – less than about 1,000 tonnes, solid objects from space that have impacted the surface of a planet or moon.

-- the largest known meteorite weights more than 60 tonnes and is still lying where it fells at Hoba West in Namibia, Africa.
-(Photo: found it / today)
+- the largest known meteorite weighs more than 60 tonnes and is still lying where it fells on the farm of the same name, not far from Grootfontein,

 - discovered in Greenland by the famous explorer Robert Peary in 1897 – the largest meteorite on public display weight 34 tonnes; nicknamed `Ahnighito` – Peary sold the pieces for $40,000 to the American Museum of Natural History in New York City where they are still on display.